twbs/bootstrap-sass/README.md

 require 'bootstrap-sass'
 ```

+### d.
+Bower

-Using bootstrap-sass as a Bower package is still being tested.
+Using bootstrap-sass as a Bower package is still being tested and requires libsass master.
 You can install it with:

 ```bash
 bower install git://github.com/twbs/bootstrap-sass.git
 ```

+`bootstrap-sass` is taken so make sure you use the Git URL above.

-The files are located at [vendor/assets](/vendor/assets).
+Sass, JS, and all other assets are located at [vendor/assets](/vendor/assets).

 #### JS and fonts